mikaeljan/CartoTest/README.md

 ### Notes during Code Test
+0. The very first page with CODE TEST made as an separate .html can be also only an overlay of the next page DOCUMENTATION and after clicking it hides showing the page.

 1. Made a custom grid system in Sass, was considering using some already created online, decided against it for practicing purposes.